jbiosca78/extranion/README.md

 # Extranion

-This is a retro shoot'em up game inspired by MSX Exerion.
+This is a retro shoot 'em up game inspired by MSX Exerion.

 The game is a simple 2D game where the player controls a spaceship and shoots down enemy spaceships.